nikki-uwu/Meower/README.md

 A 16-channel biosignal acquisition board built with ESP32-C3 and dual ADS1299 chips.
 This wireless brain-computer interface captures EEG, ECG, EMG, and other biosignals with research-grade quality.
 Designed for BCI enthusiasts and researchers who want an easy-to-use board that streams real-time data over WiFi at up to 4000 Hz - just power on, connect, and start recording.

 **Note**: The board is currently preconfigured for VRChat BCI use.
-If you have questions ("oh silly woofer, why are you here, what are you doing :3"), just ask - I'll help set up everything!
+If you have questions (oh silly woofer, why are you here, what are you doing, run :3), just ask - I'll help set up everything.
 It won't take more than 30 minutes max and you'll get everything you need.
-Easy configuration switches coming later!
+Easy configuration switches coming later... maybe, who knows, not me for sure :3

 ## ⚠️ Safety Information